- Visit myrecreation.ucdavis.edu to purchase your Group Exercise membership.

 |Instructional Series||Small Group Training|

 Afraid of commitment?
 That's ok!
 At the beginning of each quarter, the Fitness and Wellness Unit hosts a Try Before You Buy week.
 This week applies to our Group Exercise, Small Group Training, Dance, Mind/Body, and Martial Arts classes!
 Participation is first come, first serve, and priority does go to pass-holders and registered participants.
-Try Before You Buy week for Winter 2018 is January 8–14.
+Try Before You Buy week for Summer Session I 2018 is June 25–July 1.

 Campus Recreation Fee Waiver

 Campus Recreation is excited to offer a fee waiver for students interested in participating in programming at any of our centers, made possible through a partnership with Amazon.
 Any current and active fee paying UC Davis student can apply for a fee waiver to enroll in classes at less than the usual cost.
 The application period for the fall quarter is currently open.
 More information can be found with the Campus Recreation Fee Waiver Application.

 Fitness and Wellness Center

 The Fitness and Wellness Center at the ARC is the one-stop-shop for all your fitness and wellness questions.
 It serves as a resource for information on various health and fitness topics.
 Fitness and Wellness attendants can assist in helping you start a safe and effective exercise regimen with a personal trainer, or set up an appointment with our dietician for healthy and helpful nutrition tips.
 Stop by during center hours to learn more about our wellness workshops and nutrition programming (visit the Hours, Location & Contact page).